Adapted for the Internet from:

 stop?
 Will technology have any importance whatsoever to the economy or to the future generations if

-there are no new categories of services being generated?
-Where will people work after the service economy
+if there are no new categories of services being generated?
+Where will people work after the service

-disintegrates?
-Bostrom just looks at trends and extrapolates them without burning any grey matter
+economy disintegrates?
+Bostrom just looks at trends and extrapolates them without burning any grey

 consequences.
 I hold Einstein, Bohr, and their generation for destroying this poor individual's brain.